filegator/filegator/README.md

 File upload supports drag&drop, progress bar, pause and resume.
 Upload is chunked so you should be able to upload large files regardless of your server configuration.

+## Typical use cases
+- share a folder with colleagues, your team, friends or family
+- give students access to upload their work
+- allow workers to upload field data / docs / images
+- use as cloud backup
+- manage cdn with multiple people
+- use as ftp/sftp replacement
+- manage s3 or other 3rd party cloud storage
+- use to quickly zip and download remote files

 ## Demo
 [https://demo.filegator.io](https://demo.filegator.io)